Yarmanya United F.C.

 Yarmanya United Football Club (ရာမည ယူနိုက်တက် ဘောလုံး အသင်း) is a Burmese professional football club based in Mawlamyine, founded in 2024.
+The club competed in the Myanmar National League (MNL) for the first time in the 2025–26 season after earning promotion from the MNL-2, but finished bottom of the league and were relegated.

 History

 Yarmanya United gained national attention in recent years through its rapid ascent.
 In the 2024 campaign, they finished as MNL-2 second runner-up, earning promotion to the top league.
 In addition to the senior team, Yarmanya United U21 actively participates in the Myanmar U21 league.